mdarocha/nix-provisioner-script/README.md

 that aren't running NixOS for various reasons.
 Those systems don't need to have Nix or anything else installed other than what comes in a default installation.

-The provided modules try to mirror NixOS systems where possible, for easy porting.

 The generated script supports declarative management and rollbacks.
 It creates a directory under `/var/lib/nix-provisioner-script` with all the state data that is managed by the script.
 When running the generated script, a new generated is created, compared to the